hammadrauf/Containerfile-jupyter-notebook/README.md

     podman run -p 8888:8888 -v <local-notebooks-dir>:/workspace/notebooks quay.io/hammadrauf/jupyter-notebook
     ```

-Then open [http://localhost:8888](http://localhost:8888) in your browser
+Then open [http://localhost:8888](http://localhost:8888) in your browser, or start a *.ipynb jupyter notebook in VSCode.

 By default, no token is required to access the Jupyter Notebook.